Alkenso/sXPC/README.md

 - have NSXPCIntegrace description in the single place
 - hide objective-c details, using pure Swift in the App

-### XPCTranport
+### XPCTransport
-XPCTranport is kind of add-on to sXPC, providing message-oriented approach to XPC communication XPCTranport introduces sort of stable connection between client and service endpoints
+XPCTransport is kind of add-on to sXPC, providing message-oriented approach to XPC communication XPCTransport introduces sort of stable connection between client and service endpoints
 - built-in handshake with initial customizable payload
 - built-in reconnect behaviour
 - Codable types support